 - On the second day add the sugar, replace the cheesecloth covering, and leave for another 24 hours.

-- Next day, strain out pulp, seeds, and skins, extracting as much juice as possible.
-Cover with fresh cheesecloth and leave for 3 days longer (days 4, 5, and 6).
+- The next day (day 3), strain out pulp, seeds, and skins, extracting as much juice as possible.
+Cover with fresh cheesecloth and leave for three days longer (days 4, 5, and 6).

 - On day seven, add the vodka and cover tightly with a heavy lid or plate with a brick or two to hold it down.
-Leave for 2 days.
+Leave for two days.

 - Bottle in sterile, thoroughly dry containers.
-Store in a cool, dark place for 2 to 3 months before using.
+Store the bottles in a cool, dark place for two to three months before using.

 |Nutritional Guidelines (per serving)|